Documentation

 Charging rules

-Here you can enter users and loading rules as described on the Loading Rules page.
+Here you can enter users and charging rules as described on the Charging rules page.
+You can also set the wallbox assignment of users in the user administration.